JustinGuese/website-document-chat.com/content/english/blog/how-can-i-use-chatgpt-with-documents?.md

 It's essential to prioritize data security when uploading documents to ChatGPT.
 Remember that OpenAI and similar providers may use every input to their models as training data.
 Therefore, only upload non-confidential information or encrypted data to minimize the risk of data breaches.

 > Tip:
-To avoid your data being used by American AI providers like OpenAI, consider running a "self-hosted" AI model.
+> To avoid your data being used by American AI providers like OpenAI, consider running a "self-hosted" AI model.
 This requires a server with an Nvidia GPU and a corresponding "torch" setup.
 For DIY solutions, the open-source project https://ollama.com is recommended.
-Alternatively, a German AI provider, such as https://doku-chat.de or https://datafortress.cloud, is an option.
-Doku-Chat.de also offers project-based organization, useful sharing/team features, and more!
+Alternatively, a German AI provider, such as https://document-chat.com or https://datafortress.cloud, is an option. document-chat.com also offers project-based organization, useful sharing/team features, and more!

 Some knowledge workers report that ChatGPT significantly increases their productivity.
 However, companies like JP Morgan and Verizon have blocked ChatGPT due to the risks to confidential data.
 Our analysis indicates that 4.7% of employees have inserted confidential data into ChatGPT.